akbulutdora/akbulutdora/README.md

 Reading, thinking and discussing about open science is how my interest in open-source started.

 ## Work
-I have been developing the mobile app of [upcarta](https://www.upcarta.com/) for over a year now.
-We use Flutter.
+I developed the mobile app of [upcarta](https://www.upcarta.com/) for over a year.
+We used Flutter.

-Right now, I am using Laravel to build and maintain freelance websites as well as an anti-phishing firm in Turkey.
+Now I am at Net Koruma, an anti-phishing and cyber security consultant company.
+We use Laravel for our app to catch online phishing attempts and more.

 ## Interests
-**Programming languages:** Rust, Go and Elixir are very tempting all the time.
+**Game dev:** I want to make my own game using Odin and Raylib.
+I can never spare the time.

+**Music:** I am an avid music listener.
+These days I enjoy post-brexit British post/dance punk.

 **Natural languages:** I am conversational in Persian, in the process of forgetting Swedish and German.
 I will start learning a new one once I am satisfied with my Persian.